kevwalsh/carota/_posts/2016-01-01-stuff-to-do.md

 #### Rock climbing

-Two best areas in the county are all around us: Metcalfe Rock (5 minute drive and 5 minute hike), The Swamp (a bit more of a hike), and Old Baldy in Kimberley.
+Two best areas in the county are around us: Metcalfe Rock (5 minute drive and 5 minute hike), The Swamp (a bit more of a hike), and Old Baldy in Kimberley.